unoacm/flask-project-workshop/teacher-notes.md

 3. `flask-wtf`
 4. Signup route and form: have it redirect to home only for now
 5. change successful signup to create and insert a user
+6. login route and form
+7. update `index.html` to say hello to logged in user